 associated with Bona Dea with whom he shared the Volcanalia, observed on

-Did you know that the Romans had many gods and goddesses?
-Most of these were the same ones that the ancient Greeks worshipped, except that they had different names. -
+The Romans had many gods and goddesses.
+Most of these were the same ones that the ancient Greeks worshipped, except that they had different names.

 The original religion of the early Romans was so modified by the addition of numerous and conflicting beliefs in later times, and by the assimilation of a vast amount of Greek mythology, that it cannot be reconstructed precisely.
 Because extensive changes in the religion had already taken place before the literary tradition began, its origins were in most cases unknown to the early Roman writers on religion, such as the 1st century BC scholar Marcus Terentius Varro.
 Other classical writers, such as the poet Ovid in his Fasti (Calendar), were strongly influenced by Hellenistic models, and in their works they frequently employed Greek beliefs to fill gaps in the Roman tradition.